HusseinLezzaik/Deep-Learning-for-Multi-Robotics/README.md

 and we stop collecting data for d=0.2 ie when they meet.

 ## Acknowledgement
-We would like to thank [Claudio Pacchierotti](https://team.inria.fr/rainbow/team/claudio-pacchierotti/) for comments and discussions.
+We would like to thank [Claudio Pacchierotti](https://team.inria.fr/rainbow/team/claudio-pacchierotti/) for his constructive comments and discussions.

 ## Contact
 If you have any question, or if anything of the above is not working, don't hestitate to contact us!
 We are more than happy to help!